backdrop-contrib/slick/README.txt

 its README.txt.
 Spending 5 minutes or so will save you hours in building more complex slideshows.

-The module supports Slick 1.5 above, and dropped supporting Slick 1.4.x below.
+The module supports Slick 1.5 above.
 Slick 2.x is just out 9/21/15, and hasn't been officially supported now, 9/27.

 [1] https://groups.drupal.org/node/20384